segmentio/segment-docs/templates/partners/direct-destination.md

 > Include clear, succinct steps including hyperlinks to where customers can locate their API Key in your app.
 If there is an expected delay for a customer to see data flow into your integration, please make that explicit.

-1. From the Destinations catalog page in the Segment App, click **Add Destination**.
+1. From your workspace's [Destination catalog page](https://app.segment.com/goto-my-workspace/destinations/catalog){:target="_blank”} search for "YOURINTEGRATION"
-2. Search for "YOURINTEGRATION" in the Destinations Catalog, and select the "YOURINTEGRATION" destination.
+2. Select "YOURINTEGRATION" and click **Add Destination**
 3. Choose which Source should send data to the "YOURINTEGRATION" destination.
 4. Go to the [YOURINTEGRATION dashboard](https://YOURINTEGRATION.com/dashboard){:target="_blank"}, find and copy the "API key".
 5. Enter the "API Key" in the "YOURINTEGRATION" destination settings in Segment.